 Gas meters aren't hard to read - if you know how.

-Taking an accurate reading on a gas meter means that you are more likely to pay for the energy you actually used, rather than the nearest guess.
+Most energy suppliers will estimate your energy usage if they can, but it you take an accurate reading on a gas meter you are more likely to pay for the energy you actually used, rather than the nearest guess.

 We explain how to read your meter, and what to look out for.